undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 3. Leak detection must not determine the cycle state.
 4. Door opening must not imply laundry removal.
 5. Missing optional sensors must not stop basic cycle detection.
-6. Missing sensor data must not be interpreted as zero power, zero current or inactivity.
+6. Missing sensor data must not be interpreted as zero power, zero current or inactivity, and valid numeric zero values must not be interpreted as missing or unavailable data.
 7. Power remains required for cycle-start confirmation.
 8. Current activity alone must not confirm final spin or cycle completion.
 9. A cycle-start event must be emitted no more than once per cycle.